-General terms and conditions ('algemene voorwaarden') are frequently applied to commercial transactions in the Netherlands.
-The Dutch Civil Code not only regulates the contents of general terms and conditions but also how the other party is to be informed on their existence.
+General terms and conditions (in Dutch: 'algemene voorwaarden') are frequently applied to commercial transactions in the Netherlands.
+The Dutch Civil Code not only regulates the contents of general terms and conditions, but it also regulates how the other party is to be informed on their existence.

 When are you bound by general terms and conditions under Dutch law?

 Under Dutch contract law, a party who has accepted the applicability of a set of general terms and conditions, without reading them, is bound by these terms and cannot employ the excuse that he was not aware of their contents.
 Upon acceptance, the terms and conditions become part of the agreement.

 Dutch law provides that acceptance can take place by signing a document or in any other way.
 This means, that by not rejecting the terms and conditions, acceptance may be assumed.
 Although there are no formal requirements, it is advisable to have a written document signed in order to be able to prove the applicability of the terms and conditions should this later be disputed.

 If a party wishes to reject the general terms and conditions proposed by the other party, it should do so by indicating in his acceptance that he will only accept the offer if his own terms and conditions apply and by clearly stating that he rejects the terms and conditions of the other party.